zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/em-dba/sqlplus-container-details/sqlplus-container-details.md

 You have set the environment variables for the active terminal session.
 You can now connect to Oracle Database and run the commands.

-**Note:** Every time you open a new terminal window, you need to set the environment to connect to Oracle Database from that terminal.
+**Note:** Every time you open a new terminal window, you need to set the environment variables to connect to Oracle Database from that terminal.
 Environment variables from one terminal do not apply automatically to other terminals.

 ## Task 2: Connect to SQL Plus and Explore the Container